ZoranUTF8/react-bootstrap-website/src/readmea.txt

 4: Fix sidebar logic

-5: Is it betterto have more slices for like an action where we get all emplyees
+5: Is it better to have more slices for like an action where we get all emplyees